Woman dies in officer-involved shooting on I-40

-BENSON, North Carolina (WTVD) --The North Carolina Highway Patrol says a woman has died after an armed confrontation with a trooper on Interstate 40 east of Benson Saturday morning.
+BENSON, North Carolina (WTVD) --A woman has died after an armed confrontation with a trooper and a Johnston County deputy on Interstate 40 east of Benson Saturday morning.

-The incident began just after 6:30 a.m. when the Highway Patrol was alerted to a single-vehicle crash in the westbound lanes.
+The incident began just after 6:30 a.m. when the Highway Patrol and Johnston County Sheriff's Office were alerted to a single-vehicle crash in the westbound lanes.

 In recorded radio traffic, a dispatcher tells officers that witnesses are reporting they approached the wrecked SUV and a woman inside had a gun and said she wanted to kill herself.

-The first trooper on the scene found a woman lying on the highway with the gun.
+The first officers on the scene found a woman lying on the highway with the gun.

 "Shots fired!
 Shots fired!" an officer is heard yelling in the recorded radio traffic.

+Medlin was taken to WakeMed where she was listed in critical condition.

+An earlier news release from the Highway Patrol Saturday said Medlin had "succumbed to her injuries," which was incorrect.

-Pictures from the scene showed the wrecked SUV on the shoulder with most of its doors open.
+Pictures from the scene of the shooting showed the wrecked SUV on the shoulder with most of its doors open.

 The entire area was roped off with crime tape.